Alexandre V. Borovik, School of Mathematics,

 But, being on a roll, we took our Planck units began multiplying by 2, ostensibly checking our work as we went back up the scale.
 In 112 steps, we were in our classroom, and in another 90 steps were were out on the edge of the universe, watching the current expansion.

-Now coming up on eight years later, we are still wondering, “What is wrong with our math and logic?
+Now almost eight years later, we are still wondering, “What is wrong with our math and logic?
 What are we doing wrong?”

 So, loaded with such an agenda and with a sweet, horizontally-scrolled chart of the universe in 202 notations — https://81018.com/chart/ — and all kind of pages on the web asking questions and making wild-and-crazy postulations and speculations — https://81018.com/index/ — I’d come knocking on your door.